 When you start the activity, the first thing you have to do is to select the distance from the pool within the activity settings.
 Here you will find standard measurements or you can enter a custom measurement.
 You can also select that the watch detects your swimming style, although in my tests this automatic detection has not worked as expected.
 It has detected my crawl and backstroke styles without any problem, but breaststroke and butterfly have not.

-So once you're in the water, all you have to do is press the "enter" button to start the activity and start swimming.
-On the clock screen you will have the information you have selected in your own activity profile.
+So once you are in the water, just press the "enter" button to start the activity and start swimming.
+On the watch display you will have the information you have selected in your own activity profile.

-When you are tired and want to take a break, you can press the lap button ("back" in this case) and you will go into sleep mode.
+When you are tired and want to take a break, you can press the lap button ("back" in this case) and you will go to the rest mode.
 To start swimming again, you will have to press the same button.

 As for the swimming mode, there is a curiosity to comment.
 It is possible to connect the pulse monitor to the clock, in fact at the beginning of the activity it allows the search and connects, showing it on the screen.
 But among the options of data fields it is not possible to select the heart rate.
 And it will not be recorded or synchronized with Connect.
 All this through Mio LinkThis would not be possible with the Garmin frequency sensor, because underwater the signal is not able to reach the watch.

 I have found some problems when counting laps, because sometimes, without making any strange movements, it has counted a lap when I haven't finished it, and it's not just that I don't count in the pool, it's that you can clearly see it in the intervals marked.
 And these cannot be modified within Garmin Connect, so if there is any error when counting, it will stay that way (unless you edit the training in another application).

 As for the rest of the activity, once it is synchronised you can access it in Connect, where you will have the graphs and all the details regarding distances, times and specific swimming data such as strokes, SWOLF and rhythm for every 100 metres.